 Before you go, get into shape and do something aerobic a few times a week.
 It will make the trip far more pleasant and decrease the chances of an injury.

 My cell phone never worked on this trail though there are several exit points should you have an emergency.
 There is also an emergency shelter immediately south of Chin Beach at the top of the cliff.
 Keep your cell phone in a waterproof case!

-Carry lots of high energy food.
+Carry lots of high energy bars and food.
 Backpacker Magazine suggests for a strenuous day of backpacking – which most of these are – you’ll burn 25 to 30 calories per pound of body weight and even more if your pack is super heavy.

 Where to stay the night before you start the Juan de Fuca hike

 The night before we stayed at the Prestige Oceanfront Resort in Sooke.
 Apart from the fabulous views, it’s got a mini-fridge in the room so you can keep your food cold, a great dining room and it’s only a 30 minute drive to the parking lot at China Beach.